Tobanp/av-guidance/src/supdocs/Explanation.md

 - Delegate to competent state agencies
 - Provide a legal framework for unexpected developments in technology
 - Update statutes which do not account for autonomous operation
-- Except in matter which autonomous vehicles necessarily differ from standard vehicles, the standard regime should apply.
+- Except in matter which autonomous vehicles necessarily differ from standard vehicles, the current regulations should provide a default rule.

 ## Exclusion of Mandatory Manual Override